 Any fundraising needs to be approved through the Student Activities Office.
 All funds need to be deposited in a timely manner through the Bursar's Office.
-Solicitation of funds within the school for any purpose without clearance from the Head of School is prohibited.
+Solicitation of funds within the school for any purpose without clearance is prohibited.

 Working Papers